 Monthly Archives: October 2011

-Don’t be fooled by the term “pudding.”
-The texture of this Appalachian dish is more like creamed corn meets quiche than that of dessert pudding.
+The texture of this Southern-style dish is more like creamed corn meets quiche than that of dessert pudding.
 The outer layer is just firm enough so that you can cut into it like a quiche, but it becomes smooth and velvety once you take a bite.
 It’s so rich and decadent you’ll deny it’s healthy.
 Contributed […]